-4. Once you are completely ready to fly, have an assistant launch the SWIFT FLYER after you move the left stick on the transmitter forward (or away from you).
+☐ 4.
+Have an assistant launch the SKY SCREAMER after you move the left stick on the transmitter forward (or away from you).
 Both motors will run at full power.
 At this setting the plane should climb at a 20° angle.
-If you release the left stick both motors will stop.
+Release the left stick and both motors will stop.

 ☐ 5.
 Moving the right stick to the right will cause the right motor to slow down.
 This will cause the plane to turn to the right.
-Note: You can also turn the airplane without pushing the left stick forward.

-• 6.
+☐ 6.
 Moving the right stick to the left will cause the left motor to slow down.
 This will cause the plane to turn to the left.
-Note: You can also turn the airplane without pushing the left stick forward.

 ☐ 7.
-Releasing the left stick will allow your airplane to slowly descend for landing.
-Fly down wind, beyond your landing spot and turn back into the wind.
+Releasing the left stick your airplane will slowly descend for landing.
+Fly down wind, passed your landing spot and turn back into the wind.
 Release the left stick and the airplane will glide in for a landing.